NebraLtd/Helium-Guides/docs/FAQs.md

 Yes, both the Indoor & Outdoor Hotspots have Wi-Fi Connectivity with a 2.4Ghz 802.11n Wi-Fi Adaptor included in the units.

+## How quickly will I be up and running?

+The setup process takes about 30 minutes for the indoor hotspot and around an hour for the outdoor hotspot.

+After initial setup it takes approximately 24-48 hours to download updates & synchronise with the Helium Blockchain and start mining.

 ## What is the Ethernet speed of the units?

 Both hotspots have 10/100 Mbps Ethernet connectivity, this is fast enough for the Helium Network and is typically 2x the speed of most Wi-Fi connections and 4x the speed of LTE connections.